⏳10 minute read

 You might feel like every debt is a priority because companies you owe money to will all chase you and expect payments.
 However, not all debts are equal in the way in which they can be collected and so it is important to know the difference between non-priority and priority debts.

 You will no doubt find yourself juggling which debts to pay but you must make sure that you pay certain debts above others.

-As well as reading this page, Make sure that you refer to the following pages to get a good idea of what to pay first and what your creditors can and can't do:
+As well as reading this page, make sure that you refer to the following topics to get a good idea of what to pay first and what your creditors can and cannot do:

 What is a non-priority debt?

 A non-priority debt is generally one belonging to a creditor that cannot take severe recovery action against you straight away.
 For example, an unsecured payday lender cannot repossess your home or have you imprisoned and your water supply cannot be cut off, wheras electricity and gas can be cut off.